 For instance, Node.js is considered to provide a wide diversity of the tools that are free of charge.
 On the contrary, ASP .NET (Core) is thought to be a limited environment because of the Microsoft tag.
 However, these are just assumptions that do not reveal a complete picture.

 We want to reassure you that both programming platforms offer an awesome range of features that meet performance requirements.
 Let’s see what development environment is best for your business or project.

 There’s also NuGet, a package management tool that tracks and saves versions and updates within dynamic link libraries and handles dependency chains during package installation.
 There are now 205 000 packages available.
 Visual Studio and Rider are the most popular development tools, as they simplify and speed up the building of programs.

-ASP.NET and Node.js have utterly different processing models.
+.NET Core and Node.js have utterly different processing models.